uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 ## Implementation details

 - two commandline tools will be added, "exporter" and "importer"
-  - output of the "exportter" will be a directory with files and a SQL script
+  - output of the "exporter" will be a directory with files, a SQL script, and if needed an extra metadata file
+    - the metadata file will contain any extra piece of information useful at the importing end, such as the export version or the list of the included content identifiers (eg. channel labels)
   - the "importer" program will mainly copy files to correct locations and execute the SQL script
+    - the importer program might as well run some pre-condition check, for example making sure the channel selection is valid (any parent channel exists)
   - triggering of the "importer" tool might happen via Salt, this is left as an implementation detail
 - all new code will be in Go
 - inspection of the schema can be implemented via `SELECT` queries on Postgres's internal schema tables